TeamSWG/ditto/README.md

 * Providing an experience that's reasonably close to the original game servers
 * Easily expandable with new functionality
 * Good amount of configuration options for in-game features
-* *Highly* efficient use of system resources and solid performance
+* Efficient use of system resources and solid performance

 The way we perform code reviews should reflect these points.

-You can find detailed information on the [wiki](https://bitbucket.org/projectswg/holocore/wiki/Home).

 # Setting up a development environment #